WHEN CAN PSYCHOTHERAPY & COUNSELLING HELP?

 The first session is a time for us to meet and learn about each other.
 Like any other relationship, the therapeutic relationship starts with a conversation.

 You have the opportunity to ask questions and learn about my approach and decide if you want to start therapy with me.
-I will also have the opportunity to learn about you, the main challenges that brought you to my office and your therapy goals.
+I will also have the opportunity to learn about you, the main challenges that brought you to my office at this time, and your therapy needs and goals.
 I will assess how I can support and assist you in your process of change.
 For this, I will go through an intake questionnaire with you and will ask some personal questions about your life, family, friends, and current challenges.

 CAN I GIVE YOU FEEDBACK?